danfried21/pdsnd_github/README.md

 bikeshare.py

 ### Credits
-This repository was forked from a Udacity repository.
+This repository was forked from a Udacity repository on Github.